 MUSCLE LOSS AND AGING: CAUSES, IMPACT, AND SOLUTIONS

-The good news?
-There’s a lot we can do.
-Regular resistance and strength training are proven to slow down or even partially reverse muscle loss in most older adults.
-Getting enough protein—sometimes more than what’s typically recommended for younger adults—also makes a big difference.
-Some research suggests that pairing exercise with protein and vitamin D supplements gives even better results than either approach alone (Journal of Aging Research; International Journal of Nursing Sciences).
+The upside?
+There’s a lot you can do—starting now.
+Regular strength training and resistance exercises are proven to slow down, or even partly reverse, muscle loss for most people.
+Eating enough protein (sometimes even more than what’s typically recommended for younger adults) is also key.
+Some studies suggest that combining exercise with extra protein and vitamin D works even better than either one alone (Journal of Aging Research; International Journal of Nursing Sciences).

-Scientists are also exploring new treatments, including medications that target inflammation, hormone replacement therapy, and stem cell-based therapies.
-But for now, these are experimental and not widely recommended for most seniors (Journal of Functional Morphology and Kinesiology; Gerontology).
+Researchers are working on new treatments, like anti-inflammatory medications, hormone therapy, and stem cell approaches—but these are still experimental and not yet standard for most older adults (Journal of Functional Morphology and Kinesiology; Gerontology).

 Comments